5 Steps for a Successful Cabling Project

 Occasionally, your new carrier may require additional work such as the installation of a conduit or the running of extra copper or fiber optic cabling from the building demarc to your Server or LAN Room.

-Although communication and confirmation are essential throughout the process, they become critically important when coordinating the scheduling.
+Although communication, confirmation and documentation are essential throughout the process, they become critically important when coordinating the scheduling.

 Document, Document, Document.